collectivemedia/modelmatrix/doc/getstarted.md

 ## #8 View instance feature transformations

-You can view what categorial and continuous transformations were computed from input data.
+You can view what categorical and continuous transformations were computed from input data.

     bin/modelmatrix-cli instance view features --instance-id 123
     bin/modelmatrix-cli instance view columns --instance-id 123